ralfdao/micro-compiler/micro compiler/Readme.txt

 To compile the project, open a terminal, cd to the directory where "Makefile" locates.

-use "make" command to generate the "Micro" compiler, which locates at directory "./build."
+use "make" command to generate the "Micro" compiler, which locates at newly generated directory "./build."

 You can also use "make clean" command to clean the generated files.